moodle/devdocs/docs/guides/javascript/reactive/index.md

   </TabItem>
   <TabItem value="getWatchers" label="getWatchers">

+**Called**: when the Reactive Instance is registering the component.

 At the moment the Reactive Instance is registering the component and asking it what parts of the state it is watching.
 This method returns a list of state changes the component is watching and the methods that will handle those changes, something like an event listener for state changes.

 #### The `getWatchers(): array` hook

-This hook is called when the Reactive Instance is registering the component.
 At this moment the component can specify which state changes are watching and what methods will use to listen to those changes.

-The method should return an array of objects containing:
+The method should return an array of objects containing, with each object containing:

-watch: the state changes to watch.
+- watch: the state changes to watch.
 For example `user.username:update`
-handler: the class method to handle the state change event.
+- handler: the class method to handle the state change event.
 For example `this._refreshUsername`.

 <details>
   <summary>View examples</summary>